Use Notes Tool in Adobe InDesign CS6

 You're watching VisiHow.
 In this tutorial, we are going to show you how to use "Notes Tool" in Adobe InDesign CS6 in Windows 7.

-- 22Click the cross icon to close the window.As we work within the text box, you can have text inside as well.
+- 22As we work within the text box, you can have text inside as well.
 You can also include notes what you've written.
 This tool is quite useful for big documents where a lot of people or teams participate.
 If more than two people work on the document, it might be more reasonable to use the "Notes Tool" instead of email to communicate.
-It's a very convenient way to let everyone know what's happening.Advertisement
+It's a very convenient way to let everyone know what's happening.Click the cross icon to close the window.Advertisement

 This concludes our tutorial showing you how to use "Note Tool" in Adobe InDesign CS6 in Windows 7.
 If you have any questions or comments regarding this video or the program used, then just add them to the comment section below.
 Thank you for choosing VisiHow!